OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 > You start from your home for a run, you want to log the data from a GPS.
 > You start everything at home before you go, with `process.on.start=false`.
 > All the stuff (Raspberry Pi Zero W, battery, GPS) is in a plastic box in your backpack, a Nalgene canteen, or something similar.
-> You get out, and when you're about to start running, you connect to the Raspberry PI from your cell phone,
+> You get out, and when you're about to start running, you connect to the Raspberry Pi from your cell phone,
 > and from the UI above, you start the recording.
 > Once done, you stop it the same way.
 The data have been collected only when you were running.
 > Then you can even stop the Multiplexer, before going home to download and visualize your data file.